kabads/kabads.github.io/content/sysadmin/2018-08-27-setting-up-mysql-replication.md

 date: "2018-08-27T12:32:30Z"
 title: Setting Up MySQL Replication as a back-up solution
 ---
 MySQL replication is a good thing to have.
 It provides greater resilience and removes a single point of failure.
-By following these steps, you will create a replica of a master server, acting as a permanent backup in the case of a DR scenario.
+By following these steps, you will create a replica of a master server, acting as a permanent backup in the case of a DR scenario.<!--more-->

 ### Introduction